FBakkensen/BCXLFTranslator/docs/tdd-step-by-step-implementation.md

 - Ensure no performance impact on the translation process

 Write these tests first:
-1. Test statistics updates during translation
+1. Test statistics are updated when a term is translated using Microsoft terminology
-2. Test statistics collection with mixed sources
+2. Test statistics are updated when a term is translated using Google Translate
-3. Test cumulative statistics across multiple translations
+3. Test statistics accumulate correctly across multiple translation units
-4. Test statistics with different granularity settings
+4. Test statistics accumulate correctly when translating multiple files
-5. Test performance impact of statistics collection
+5. Test collecting statistics at different granularity levels (term-level vs. file-level)
-6. Test statistics accuracy with realistic translations
+6. Test translation performance with and without statistics collection to verify minimal overhead

 Follow the Red-Green-Refactor cycle:
 1. Write failing tests first